 Let’s take a tour of my dream property, which was built in 1884 and is 221 square meters (approximately 2379 square feet)…

-We are completely ok with renovating a kitchen and a few bathrooms, but this apartment had been rented out to Aarhus University students since the 1970s and it was in a terrible state of repair.
-The electrics needed complete refurbishment, the windows needed to be replaced, and we’d have to get a professional to remove those many layers of old paint.
+I’m completely ok with renovating a kitchen and a few bathrooms, but this apartment had been rented out to Aarhus University students since the 1970s and it was in a terrible state of repair.
+The electrics needed complete refurbishment, the windows needed to be replaced, and I’d have to get a professional to remove those many layers of old paint.
 This place needs restoration, not renovation.

-This apartment could be absolutely stunning, and we’d considered it for a minute, but the dealbreaker was that we wouldn’t be able to live there while the restoration was going on.
-It would be an uncomfortable stretch to keep our current apartment in Frederiksbjerg while paying a mortgage and contractors on the other place, and we’re concerned that we’d pay out more than the apartment would ultimately be worth.
+This apartment could be absolutely stunning, and I’d considered it for a minute, but the dealbreaker was that I wouldn’t be able to live there while the restoration was going on.
+It would be an uncomfortable stretch to keep my current apartment in Frederiksbjerg while paying a mortgage and contractors on the other place, and I’m concerned that I’d pay out more than the apartment would ultimately be worth.

-The Latin Quarter isn’t a very desirable area of the city for people who would have the means to buy a fully restored seven room apartment when we go to resell.
-People with money are moving out of Aarhus city apartments to the trendy and newly built apartments on the harbor front.
-Robert would love to live in the Iceberg, but it’s really not my style, you can see it here.
+The Latin Quarter isn’t a very desirable area of the city for people who would have the means to buy a fully-restored seven-room apartment when I go to resell.
+People with money are moving out of Aarhus city apartments to the trendy and newly-built apartments on the harbor front, which is really not my style, you can see its iconic Iceberg building it here.

-And so our search for the perfect Aarhus city center apartment (or house) continues.
+And so my search for the perfect Aarhus city center apartment (or house) continues.